 You might choose to pay National Insurance contributions voluntarily if you're:

 Before deciding to pay Voluntary National Insurance contributions, you should make sure that:

 If you are unsure about any of the above, you should telephone the DWP Future Pension Centre on +44 191 218 3600 (Textphone +44 191 218 2051).

 Please note :- DWP Future Pension Centre can provide State Pension Statements based only on current State Pension law.
 They can not provide State Pension Statements that give estimates which include proposed changes to the State Pension system.

 If, after considering the above you want to pay Voluntary National Insurance contributions - follow the link below.

 There are some circumstances when you won't be able to pay Class 3 voluntary contributions.
 The most usual ones are if:

-If you want to pay voluntary National Insurance contributions for the 2013-14 tax year you'll have to pay:
+If you want to pay voluntary National Insurance contributions for the 2014 to 2015 tax year you'll have to pay:

 If you're self-employed there are some circumstances when you won't be able to pay Class 2 contributions voluntarily - see the section below on voluntary contributions if you're self-employed.